-Girling as a Resistance to Consumer Culture
+Girling as Resistance to Consumer Culture

-In the early period that this essay focuses on, Schubert’s chosen subject matter was populated by stuff that fills a young woman’s life.
-Schubert was in her mid-twenties fuelled by a desire to connect with the everyday, to break away from convention and to connect art and life.
+In the early period of Schubert’s practice which is the focus of this essay, the artist’s chosen subject matter was populated by stuff that fills a young woman’s life.
+At the time when the aforementioned works were made, Schubert was in her mid-twenties, her practice fuelled by a desire to connect with the everyday, to break away from convention and to connect art and life.
 She commented that the ‘Summer Dress’ (1974) was her first ‘independent’ painting, meaning the first painting away from the academy.
-Her chosen iconography, the clothing, accessories, jewellery are not incidental.
+Her chosen iconography, clothing, accessories, jewellery, sweets are not incidental.
 But was daily life of Edita Schubert really filled with dresses, hairpins and necklaces?